willlimtc/homepage/_posts/2021-03-04-cloud-native-app-1.markdown

 #### Pagination

 One of the most important implementation details of this CRUD application is pagination, meaning that user can request a page number (or plus the page size), the web application will return exactly what has been request.
 Since this application is designed for handling millions of records, pagination will help reduce the service load as well as improve the system security.
 There are two parts for implementing pagination: the RESTFul API endpoint side on the service layer and the controller side on the presentation layer.
 On the API endpoint side, it is required to respond with limit number of records and can retrieve the records at a certain point from the Cosmos DB.
-To meet these two requirements, we leveraged a feature in the Cosmos DB SDK called 'ContinuationToken', which is a static breakpoint from which the SDK can read records from Cosmos DB.
+To meet these two requirements, we leveraged a feature in the Cosmos DB SDK called `ContinuationToken`, which is a static breakpoint from which the SDK can read records from Cosmos DB.
 This [article](https://www.chasingdevops.com/paging-azure-cosmos-db-sql-net-sdk/) gives a detailed explanation of how to use this feature in the RESTFul API endpoint.
+In this application, we implement the `ContinuationToken` in the Function that corresponds to the `GET /recruit` API, since Function is the data access layer.
+As shown in the code below, the Function takes the HTTP request and read through the request body to see if any token is included.
+Then the `FeedOptions` in the Cosmos SDK encapsulates the these options and queries the Cosmos DB to get the desired results.
+The result itself also contains information on if there are more results yet to be retrieved.

+        [FunctionName("hfdr-list")]
+        public static async Task<IActionResult> ListRecruit(
+            [HttpTrigger(AuthorizationLevel.Function, "get", Route = "recruit")] HttpRequest req, [CosmosDB(
+                databaseName:"recruit-db",
+                collectionName:"recruits",
+                ConnectionStringSetting = "CosmosDBConnection"
+                )] DocumentClient client,
+            ILogger log)
+        {
+            log.LogInformation("Get the all the recruit entries, with continual token");
+            var queryParams = req.GetQueryParameterDictionary();
+            var count = Int32.Parse(queryParams.FirstOrDefault(q => q.Key == "count").Value ?? "-1");

+            string pToken = await new StreamReader(req.Body).ReadToEndAsync();

+            var feedOptions = new FeedOptions()
+            {
+                MaxItemCount = count,
+                RequestContinuation = pToken
+            };

+            var uri = UriFactory.CreateDocumentCollectionUri("recruit-db", "recruits");
+            var query = client.CreateDocumentQuery(uri, feedOptions).AsDocumentQuery();
+            var results = await query.ExecuteNextAsync();

+            return new OkObjectResult(new
+            {
+                hasMoreResults = query.HasMoreResults,
+                pagingToken = query.HasMoreResults ? results.ResponseContinuation : null,
+                results = results.ToList()
+            });
+        }

-On the controller side, we designed a mechanism to manage the page number display and the ContinuationToken through using HTTP Session.
+ On the controller side, we designed a mechanism to manage the page number display and the `ContinuationToken` through using HTTP Session.
 The fundamental philosophy is to cache the ContinuationToken for a specific page when it has been obtained, so that we don't need to retrieve the token when the page is visited again.
+In terms of implementation, the first thing is to enable a `SessionExtensions` required by ASP.NET MVC to mandate data conversion during the `Get` and `Set` operation:

+     public static class SessionExtensions
+    {
+        public static void Set<T>(this ISession session, string key, T value) {
+            session.SetString(key, JsonConvert.SerializeObject(value));
+        }

+        public static T Get<T>(this ISession session, string key) {
+            var value = session.GetString(key);
+            return value == null ? default(T) : JsonConvert.DeserializeObject<T>(value);
+        }
+    }

+Then a session data is maintained as a dictionary mapping the page number to the corresponding `ContinuationToken`.
+Therefore whenever a request for a certain page comes, the following code will find the nearest preceding page with `ContinuationToken` and start to make request to the API to get the paginated result while caching the paging token along the way.
+Therefore, the current session will likely keep all the tokens after the user clicking a few pages.

+        public async Task<List<Recruit>> PaginatedResult(int currentPage, int totalPage) {
+            @ViewBag.CurrentPage = currentPage;
+            @ViewBag.TotalPage = totalPage;
+            PagedRecruit pRecruit;
+            var dict = HttpContext.Session.Get<Dictionary<int, string>>("currDict");
+            if (dict == null) dict = new Dictionary<int, string>();
+            int pageWithToken = currentPage;
+            string cToken = null;

+            while(pageWithToken > 1)
+            {
+                if(dict.ContainsKey(pageWithToken))
+                {
+                    cToken = dict[pageWithToken];
+                    break;
+                }
+                pageWithToken--;

+            }

+            bool samePage = pageWithToken == currentPage;
+            string queryString = Configuration["ConnectionStrings:ListPageResult"] + "&count=" + PAGE_SIZE;

+            do
+            {
+                using (HttpClient client = new HttpClient())
+                {
+                    var httpReq = new HttpRequestMessage
+                    {
+                        Method = HttpMethod.Get,
+                        RequestUri = new Uri(queryString),
+                        Content = cToken == null ? null : new StringContent(cToken, Encoding.UTF8)
+                    };

+                    using (HttpResponseMessage res = await client.SendAsync(httpReq).ConfigureAwait(false))
+                    {
+                        using (HttpContent content = res.Content)
+                        {
+                            var jsonResult = await content.ReadAsStringAsync();
+                            pRecruit = JsonConvert.DeserializeObject<PagedRecruit>(jsonResult);
+                            if(pRecruit.HasMoreResults)
+                            {
+                                cToken = pRecruit.PagingToken;
+                                if(!dict.ContainsKey(pageWithToken + 1))
+                                    dict.Add(pageWithToken + 1, cToken);
+                            }
+                        }
+                    }
+                }
+                pageWithToken++;
+            } while (pageWithToken <= currentPage && (!samePage));

+            HttpContext.Session.Set<Dictionary<int, string>>("currDict", dict);
+            return pRecruit.Results;
+        }

 ## Summary, acknowledgement and next steps